ballerfuturistic/sfmnauts/fallout-4/animations.md

 If you're importing the animations on to a skeleton already in the scene, make sure the bone names are all proper, this is gone over in part 1.

-Now that your animations are loading in 3DS max, you can now do whatever you want with them.
+Now that your animations are loading in 3DS max, you can do whatever you want with them.

 That's it!
 I'll be writing a guide later on getting the animations in to Source, so look out for that.
 	- Bizz